rubrixks/blockchain-developer-bootcamp-final-project/README.md

 **Accessing Project:**

 To run this project locally make sure to install the dependencies mentioned above.
 Once installed clone this project onto your machine.
-Through the terminal use git clone
+Through the terminal use 'git clone https://github.com/rubrixks/blockchain-developer-bootcamp-final-project.git'

 Visit this link to interact with the application on a google browser: https://rubrixks.github.io